 Pros:

-- Some of the lowest rates in Canada
+• Some of the lowest rates in Canada

-- Quick turnarounds
+• Quick turnarounds

-- Completely online process
+• Completely online process

-- Mortgage broker is assigned to you
+• Mortgage advisor is assigned to you

-- Longest pre-approval rate lock in Canada
+• Longest pre-approval rate lock in Canada

 Cons:

-- No options for Canadians with low credit scores
+• No options for Canadians with low credit scores

 The takeaway

-Frequently asked questions about Nesto
+FAQs about Nesto

 Nesto is a startup company that has had significant growth in Canada over the last few years.
 Nesto was founded by Malik Yacoubi, Karim Benabdallah, Chase Belair, and Damien Charbonneau in Montreal as part of the startup incubator Diagram.
-Although it’s impossible to know what stake they still hold in the privately held company, it’s fair to assume that its CEO Malik Yacoubi, along with his co-founders, still own a sizable stake in the company.
-Diagram, which is backed by Power Corporation, also hold an important stake in the company.
-Diagram provided the initial capital to start the Nesto, but it also reinvested in its 76 millions growth round in 2021, along with Portage Ventures, another Power Corporation entity, and other investors including Breyer Capital and Marc Alloul.
+Although it’s impossible to know what stake they still hold in the privately held company, it’s fair to assume that its CEO Malik Yacoubi, along with his co-founders, still owns a sizable stake in the company.
+Diagram, which is backed by Power Corporation, also holds an important stake in the company.
+Diagram provided the initial capital to start Nesto, but it also reinvested in its 76 million growth round in 2021, along with Portage Ventures, another Power Corporation entity, and other investors including Breyer Capital and Marc Alloul.

 Dealing with online businesses can be scary.
 A company offering great prices with no physical office location or representatives to meet may seem like a potential scam to some.
 The good news is that Nesto is totally legit.
 They are a newer company, incorporated in 2004 and only started receiving national attention in recent years, and they are established and licensed in all provinces across the country.